Top

 A contested divorce occurs when spouses cannot agree on one or more issues, such as property division, child custody, child support, or spousal maintenance.
 These cases require court intervention, which may involve negotiation, mediation, and hearings.

 An uncontested divorce is only available to spouses who agree on every aspect of their divorce.
-While this path is often faster and less costly, it isn’t ideal for every couple, such as those with a history of abuse, power imbalances, or substantial assets.
+While this path is often faster and less costly, it is not ideal for every couple, such as those with a history of abuse, power imbalances, or substantial assets.

 A high-asset divorce involves couples with complex finances, such as businesses, real estate holdings, and investments.
 Our background in estate planning and asset protection strategies makes us well-equipped to protect your hard-earned assets.